CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 sh install.sh

+Do the following with a non-root user account:
 After placing your alpaca keys at the bottom of /home/nameofyourhomefolderhere/.bashrc you simply run the command in a command terminal like:

 python3 buy-and-automatically-sell-for-a-profit-robot.py